 The Fortress Learning Cert IV TAE integrates the 10 units into three Fields of Study that experience tells us produce well-rounded and capable practitioners.

-The Fortress Learning TAE40116 Certificate IV in Training & Assessment is designed around three Fields of Study:
+Both the Fortress Learning and Fortress Lite TAE40116 Certificate IV in Training & Assessment programs designed around three Fields of Study:

 Field 1: Design – this will enable you to: